bridgetorr17/PepePicsBackend/README.md

 The submission will upload your photo to vercel blob, use AI image recognition to verify that the photo contains a cat, and then add the image to the feed.

 ## Technologies used
 - Node.js is used for building out the API.
-GET and PUT requests are made from client side devices and handled effectively.
+GET and POST requests are made from client side devices and handled effectively.
-  - PUT request
+  - POST request
     - Processed with node modules formidable and sharp
     - Photo is uploaded to the blob
     - Photo is processed with the cat recognition model